 Be careful before adding your partner to your mortgage

-At the beginning of this article I mentioned that you should be cautious of adding someone to your mortgage.
-I know it’s a negative way of thinking but you should always ponder on the question, “What if shit happens?”
-You maybe in the best relationship of your life, but that doesn’t mean circumstances won’t change.
-Trust me, I’ve had a girl tell me she loves me one week, only to tell me I’m the scum of the earth the next.
+Yes, you could be in the best relationship of your life, but that doesn’t mean circumstances won’t change.
+Trust me, I’ve had a girl tell me she loves me one week, only to tell me she wants to see my corpse scrapped across the M24.
 It happens.
 It’s life.

-However, if your partner has put in an equal amount of investment, or is willing to do so, then adding him/her to get a 50% cut is perfectly fair.
+If your partner has put in an equally invested into the property, or is willing to do so, then adding them to get a 50% share seems fair.